Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 Try ClickUp

-ClickUp is genuinely impressive for what you get, especially if budget is a real concern.
-It's the Swiss Army knife of this category — it does almost everything, which can be overwhelming, but for a finance team willing to invest time in setup, it delivers real value.
+ClickUp is genuinely impressive for the price.
+It's the Swiss Army knife here — does almost everything, which can be overwhelming, but for a finance team willing to invest setup time, it delivers real value.

-The custom fields, formula columns, and nested task hierarchy are particularly relevant for finance workflows.
-ClickUp's free tier is more generous than almost anyone else in this space (though finance teams will want at least the Business plan for proper permissions and reporting — the free tier is really for kicking the tires).
-One thing nobody talks about enough: ClickUp's formula fields are surprisingly capable for a project management tool.
+The custom fields, formula columns, and nested task hierarchy are particularly relevant for finance.
+ClickUp's free tier is more generous than almost anyone (though finance teams will want at least Business plan for proper permissions and reporting).
+One thing nobody talks about: ClickUp's formula fields are surprisingly capable.
 You can do real budget math in there.

 Key Features